stgreenb/webex-xml-nodejs/README.md

   }
 }
 ```
-Most of the data you'd want work with is inside the body (Note some of objects are obscured abovve becase Node uses util.inspect to convert the object into strings and that function stops after depth=2 which is a bit low for most XML).
+Most of the data you'd want work with is inside the body (Note some of objects are obscured above because Node uses util.inspect to convert the object into strings and that function stops after depth=2 which is a bit low this & most XML).
 Now that the XML is in a object and you've stripped off the namespace, you can easily access any of the data inside using simple dot notation.
 You can step by step dive deeper into the body object, but I can save you some time and simply have you now update your log command to:

 ```
 console.log(result.message.body[0].bodyContent[0]);